-The trustees' report, incorporating a strategic report, was approved by order of the board of trustees, as the company directors, on .Z.6./.at./.2.l..... and signed on its behalf by:
+The trustees' report, incorporating a strategic report, was approved by order of the board of trustees, as the company directors, on 17 December 2021 and signed on its behalf by:

 S J Powell Chair

 GOVERNANCE STATEMENT

 Scope of responsibility

 As trustees, we acknowledge we have overall responsibility for ensuring that Steel River Academy Trust has an effective and appropriate system of control, financial and otherwise.
 However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.